 Three days in Paris itinerary – which tour to take?

-BOOK YOUR HOP ON/HOP OFF TOUR HERE AND FOLLOW THE ROUTE BELOW!
+BOOK YOUR FAVORITE HOP ON/HOP OFF TOUR HERE

 Can’t afford to eat out?
 Stock up before your tour starts.
-Now that you are familiar with your quartier, look for the nearest boulangerie (bakery) that could replace the overpriced breakfast offered at the hotel, a Brioche DorΓ©e (affordable restaurant/cafΓ© that also offers menu formulas), or the nearest Monoprix or Monop (the most convenient supermarket, also selling pre-packed snacks and sandwiches).
+Now that you are familiar with your quartier, look for the nearest boulangerie (bakery) that could replace the overpriced breakfast offered at the hotel, a Brioche Dorée (affordable restaurant/café that also offers menu formulas), or the nearest Monoprix or Monop (the most convenient supermarket, also selling pre-packed snacks and sandwiches).

-Day 1 of the three days in Paris itinerary – The Green Tour
+Day 1 of the three days in Paris itinerary – Louvre to Champs Élysées and the Eiffel Tower

 On the first of your three days in Paris itinerary, you will get an overview of the town’s most iconic monuments.
 It’s the tour you should be doing if you had only one day in the city.
 To customize your itinerary, choose two activities from the list below, depending on your interests.

 - Panoramic views of the city can be seen from the Eiffel tower and from the rooftop of the Arc de Triomphe.
-If you do the latter, be sure to notice the breathtaking geometry of the historical axis which has four monuments perfectly aligned (photo above)
+If you do the latter, be sure to notice the breathtaking geometry of the historical axis which has four monuments perfectly aligned (see photo)

 - If you do decide to climb the Eiffel Tower, make sure to book your priority access in advance, the waiting lines are very long!

-- Hiding in plain sight between your tour stops 17 and 18 is the MusΓ©e Rodin, established by the sculptor himself in his former residence and garden.
+- Hiding in plain sight close to the Hôtel des Invalides is the Musée Rodin, established by the sculptor himself in his former residence and garden.
 It is a unique place disconnected from the pace of the city, where you can understand the universe of Rodin at leisure, through a walk in the garden.
 One of my definitive favorites.

 - Getting away from the crowds will definitely be on your agenda once you spend a half-day in Paris.
 You can do this right in the heart of the city – at the Louvre.
-Get off the bus at stop no.4, and once you are frustrated enough trying to take a picture alone in front of the pyramid, ask yourself what is the oldest part of the Louvre still standing (as a royal residence, the palace had been continuously expanded between the 12th and 17th centuries).
-To answer your question, go behind the pyramid and look for the passage to the Square Court (Cour CarrΓ©e).
-There are significantly fewer tourists here, and the Renaissance faΓ§ade is the oldest part of the Louvre Museum.
+Get off the bus and once you are frustrated enough trying to take a picture alone in front of the pyramid, ask yourself what is the oldest part of the Louvre still standing (as a royal residence, the palace had been continuously expanded between the 12th and 17th centuries).
+To answer your question, go behind the pyramid and look for the passage to the Square Court (Cour Carrée).
+There are significantly fewer tourists here, and the Renaissance façade is the oldest part of the Louvre Museum.
 Exit the court towards the Seine and you are facing the Pont des Arts, arguably the most romantic bridge in Paris.
-It is worth exploring the Seine river banks on foot between here and your stops 5-7, as they are lined with the famous green boxes of the bouquinistes selling not only books, but also cartoons, journals, stamps, and cards.
+It is worth exploring the Seine river banks on foot between here and Notre Dame, as they are lined with the famous green boxes of the bouquinistes selling not only books, but also cartoons, journals, stamps, and cards.

 - A quiet garden to enjoy the city, offering a unique perspective as well as the option to browse through your purchased books or have a picnic, is the Coin du Vert Gallant, located behind the statue of Henry IV in the middle of Pont Neuf.
 It is perfectly accessible during your stroll along the river banks.